activatedgeek/function-space-map/README.md

 # Function-Space Inference

-This repository holds the code to run experiments with L-MAP.
+This repository hosts the code for [Function-Space Regularization in Neural Networks: A Probabilistic Perspective]() (FSEB).

 ## Setup